-In Sacramento, several public entities and private organizations, including the City of Sacramento Police Department and Neighborhood Services Department, the Sacramento Employment and Training Agency (SETA), the California State Parole Department, the Sacramento County District Attorney's Office, the Sacramento County Probation Department, the Sacramento City Unified School District, Area Congregations Together (ACT) and Kaiser Community Benefits Foundation, as well as many faith and community based groups, have formed a collaborative working relationship under the umbrella of the Safe Community Partnership.
-The collaborative is known as the Sacramento Safe Community Partnership (SSCP).
+In Sacramento, several public entities and private organizations, including the City of Sacramento Police Department and Neighborhood Services Department, the Sacramento Employment and Training Agency (SETA), the California State Parole Department, the Sacramento County District Attorney's Office, the Sacramento County Probation Department, Area Congregations Together (ACT), the California Endowment and Kaiser Community Benefits Foundation, as well as many faith and community based groups, have formed a collaborative working relationship under the umbrella of the Safe Community Partnership.
+The collaborative is known as the Sacramento Safe Community Partnership (SSCP) or Ceasefire.